ShootingStar91/Javachess/documentation/architecture.md

   + Accessed by two buttons of main menu: Either game against human or AI
   + When playing against AI Engine, the processing of AIEngine-class is threaded separately so that the player will see their own move first and the AI engine will move after it has processed.
 Meanwhile there is an icon showing that the AI is thinking above the chessboard.
 + Loading previously saved game
-  + Has buttons of each saved game
+  + Has a list of each saved game and two buttons: watch game and return to menu

 The three scenes are added onto a single stage whenever they are used.